-5 Ways To Make Students Better At Sharing Online Sharing is something that all human beings need to effectively know how to do.
+5 Ways To Make Students Better At Sharing Online.
+Sharing is something that all human beings need to effectively know how to do.

+Rules of Engagement; or, How to Build Better Online Discussion.
+Sharing What We Know about Online Communities of Practice.
 The Connected Online Communities of Practice project is all about increasing the quality, accessibility, and connectedness of existing and emerging online communities of practice in education.

-Top Ten Websites of 2011 Every week, I post a website that my classes found useful, instructive, helpful in integrating technology into classroom lesson plans.
+Top Ten Websites of 2011.
+Every week, I post a website that my classes found useful, instructive, helpful in integrating technology into classroom lesson plans.

 Some, you agreed with me about; others not so much.
 Here, I’ll share with you.
 The Best Places Where Students Can Write Online.
 This “The Best…” list requires a bit of an explanation.